r-christopher/DevDay2016-SmartGallery/README.md

 # DevDay2016-SmartGallery
-Demo for the DevDay 2016 Belgium.
-A smart gallery which uses Microsoft Cognitive Services to describe pictures and recognize people.
+A Demo for the DevDay 2016 Belgium which is a smart gallery which uses Microsoft Cognitive Services to describe pictures and recognize people.

+APIs used in this demo are :
+- Computer Vision
+- Emotion
+- Face